 Date of birth

-2016 - 2018: Following a trial, Aarons joins Norwich City’s academy, impressed by its Category One status, and goes on to feature frequently for the Under-23s, eventually wearing the captain’s armband.
+Following a trial, Aarons joined Norwich City’s Category One academy and went on to feature frequently for the Under-23s, eventually wearing the captain’s armband.

-With Aarons proving he can do the latter in the ‘sink or swim’ analogy, the Three Lions come calling to award the full-back with his first cap for England Under-19s.
+The Three Lions came calling to award the full-back with his first cap for England Under-19s.